Canadian Health Measures Survey (CHMS)

-The CHMS stores biological samples for further analyses of measures at a later date.
+The CHMS stores biological samples for further analyses of measures at a later date (Biobank).
 The CHMS team works closely with the Health Canada and Public Health Agency of Canada Research Ethics Board and the Office of the Privacy Commissioner of Canada in order to address privacy issues and to implement proper laboratory procedures.

 Household Questionnaire Design

 The CHMS household questionnaire was conceived in collaboration with specialists from Statistics Canada, Health Canada, the Public Health Agency of Canada and specialists in medical and academic fields.
 The CHMS questions were designed for computer-assisted personal interviewing (CAPI), meaning that, as the questions were developed, the associated logical flow into and out of the questions was programmed.
 This included specifying the type of answer required, the minimum and maximum values, on-line edits associated with the question and what to do in case of item non-response.

 Each question had to relate to a physical measure.
 Experts thoroughly reviewed the questionnaire many times during development.
 They provided valuable feedback on the questions and on the related physical measures.